zyedidia/generic/queue/README.md

 func (q *Queue[T]) Dequeue() T
 ```

-Dequeue removes and returns the item at the front of the queue\.
+Dequeue removes and returns the item at the front of the queue.

-A panic occurs if the queue is Empty\.
+A panic occurs if the queue is Empty.

 ### func \(\*Queue\[T\]\) [Each](<https://github.com/zyedidia/generic/blob/master/queue/queue.go#L51>)